Perfex committee for 2018-19 with outgoing president Jeannie Brewer

-Sue’s qualifications are almost too many to list, but she began her career as an Art Teacher and then as an Art consultant covering 300 North Coast schools!
-An urge to return to University led her to complete a Masters and then she began her PhD in Social Ecology, both at Western Sydney University and finishing in Canberra.
-A stint in the Public Service followed with employment in training, curriculum , contracts and HR.
+Sue’s began her career as an Art Teacher, in-service teacher and then as an Art consultant for over 300 North Coast schools!
+In later life, an urge to return to University led her to complete a Masters in Applied Science, and then her PhD in Social Ecology, both at Western Sydney University.
+A stint in the Public Service in Canberra, after some years freelancing in Byron Bay, covered training, curriculum development, contracts, organisational change and HR.
 Her PhD behind her, she took off to beautiful Oxford in the UK where she gained her CELTA qualification (Cerificate in English Language Teaching Adults).

-Finally washing up for retirement in Batemans Bay, we are extremely fortunate that she found herself on the shores of PerfEx, where she has proved herself a very hard-working, inspiring, dedicated member whose assets are innumerable.
-Unfortunately we have to share her with U3A where she is a course teacher in Stories, Sudoku and Gourmet Gardening, but we can cope with that!
+Finally moving to retirement in Batemans Bay, she found herself on the shores of PerfEx.
+We share her with U3A where she is a course presenter in the value of Stories, Sudoku and Gourmet Gardening!
 I doubt Sue will ever be happy with ‘normal’ retirement as the cultural health of her community is so important to her, that she is continually involving herself in local issues.

 Paul’s parents knew he would end up working with buildings when he asked for a history of Mediaeval Gothic churches when he was 12 years old.

 Well, many years later he is now a registered award winning Accredited Building Designer.
 He has an undergraduate degree in Town Planning, a Masters in Landscape Architecture and a Masters in Building Surveying.
 His most recent qualification is as a SustainAbility Design Specialist.

 He is still as passionate about design and construction as ever and has felt privileged to design and build his own house, which he says was an amazing experience.

 Paul’s experience in architectural design and sustainability are invaluable to us, especially in this stage of the Mackay park development.